influxdata/telegraf/plugins/inputs/passenger/README.md

 #### Permissions:

-This plugin requires that the `passenger-status` command can be ran by Telegraf, which in most cases runs as the `telegraf` users.
+Telegraf must have permission to execute the `passenger-status` command.
+On most systems, Telegraf runs as the `telegraf` user.

 ### Metrics: